dubasdey/File-Splitter/fSplitter/readme.txt

 ﻿Information
 -----------------------------------------------------------------------------------------

-A Widows and Console based utility to split large files into smaller parts.
+A Windows and Console based utility to split large files into smaller parts.

 Both the Windows and console versions share the same core library of code.
-It does not use the Window to gather all the parameters and then pass them to the batch program, which I would have preferred.
+Both versions are independent of each other (ie the Window version does not to gather all the parameters and then pass them to the batch program).

 The split files retain the original extension.
 The current partnumber and the total partnumbers are inserted in the format "_XX(YY)",